nelsonalejandro/junngla-blix-vtex-payment-provider/README.md

 ### Step 2: Editing the Payment app

+> ⚠️ This app is deprecated, step 2 should only be taken in case of deploying the app in a production environment.

 1. Using your terminal, clone the *Payment* app boilerplate repository to your local files by running:

 ```shell